 Is a typing test required for some positions?

-Yes.
-You may take the typing test at any government or employment agency.
+Yes, some job postings may note that a typing test is necessary.
+If so, you may take the typing test at any government or employment agency.
 The University requires that the test be less than one year old.
 We will need to see your test results on a copy of the agency letterhead, and you must pass with at least 50 words per minute and 95% accuracy.

 Is there anything I can do to follow up with the hiring authority about my application?

 You may email or call the Human Resources Contact Center at firstname.lastname@example.org or 4-UOHR (612-624-8647, 800-756-2363) and, if your application has been routed to the hiring manager, you will be provided the hiring manager's contact information.